 - Send you through the security full body scanner.
 The Advanced Imaging Technology (AIT) full body scanner will not harm your pacemaker system or change the programmed settings.
-However, your device contains metal parts that may set off airport security metal detector alarms, so you should not go through the metal detector.
+However, your device contains metal parts that may set off airport security metal detector alarms.

 - Use a hand-held security wand.
 If held over your pacemaker for too long, airport security wands could temporarily affect your device.
 If a wand must be used, tell the security officer that you have an implanted device, that the search must be done quickly and not to hold the wand over your pacemaker.

 - Do a hand-pat search.
 If you request a hand-pat search, you can ask them to do it in a private area away from public view.